2006 NSW Premier League season

-The 2006 NSW Premier League season was the sixth season of the revamped National Premier Leagues NSW.
+The 2006 NSW Premier League season was the sixth season of the revamped NSW Premier League.

 The 2006 regular season began on Friday, 17 February 2006 in a match between Manly United and APIA Leichhardt Tigers.
 It concluded with Round 18 being played out on Sunday, 25 June 2006.
 The finals began on 1 July 2006, culminating with the grand final on 16 July 2006.
 The match was played at Marconi Stadium at 3pm with Sydney United FC being crowned premiers after defeating regular season champions Blacktown City Demons FC 4–0.

 During the course of the season, all Premier League, Super League and Division teams were involved in the Statewide Cup, an equivalent to the English FA Cup with teams competing in a series of elimination games.
 Blacktown City Demons FC also won this competition defeating APIA Leichhardt Tigers 2–1 in the cup final.